Rounakcoder69/Rounak/README.md

 # Rounak
-I want to learn coding and I want to do it for myself.For my upliftment of my skill.
+I want to learn coding and I want to do it for myself.For upliftment of my skill.